 Health care terms can be confusing.

 Health care shopping comes with enough terms and acronyms to make your head spin.
 Taking the time to research and familiarize yourself with health care terms is essential to understanding your coverage options.
-For example, knowing that an HMO, or Health Maintenance Organization, plan only covers in-network care gives you time to research and make sure your preferred doctors and hospitals fall within the plan’s network.
-Or, if you’re relatively healthy and don’t visit the doctor often, knowing the difference between a bronze and a platinum plan could save you from paying a high premium just to get broader, richer coverage that you may not necessarily need.
+For example, knowing that Health Maintenance Organization (HMO) plans only cover in-network care gives you time to research and make sure your preferred doctors and hospitals fall within the plan’s network.
+Or, if you’re relatively healthy and don’t visit the doctor often, knowing the difference between a bronze and a platinum plan could save you from paying a high premium for broader, richer coverage that you may not necessarily need.

 It’s smart to plan ahead financially.

-You may qualify for financial help, even if you earn up to 400 percent of the federal poverty level.
-In 2016, qualifying annual income was $47,080 for an individual and $97,000 for a family of four.
+You may qualify for financial help even if you earn up to 400 percent of the federal poverty level.
+For 2018, qualifying annual income is $12,140 for an individual and $25,100 for a family of four.
 A subsidy could lower your premium, reduce your cost-sharing or give you tax credits.
-The Health Insurance Marketplace offers a subsidy calculator that estimates the financial help that you might be eligible for given basic information about your income and household.
+The Marketplace offers a subsidy calculator that estimates the financial help you might be eligible for given basic information about your income and household.

 Early research can help you avoid last-minute stress.